Santa Monica Pier

 Timed tickets recommended.

 It feels like it’s taken no time at all for Chris Burden’s Urban Light (an outdoor art installation made up of 202 cast-iron street lamps that have been sourced from around L.A. and carefully repaired so they work again) to become one of the city’s most beloved landmarks.
-But it would be a shame if you just left it at the Instagram-friendly installation; step inside and you’ll find LACMA’s collections boast modernist masterpieces, large-scale contemporary works and consistently terrific special exhibitions.
-Just note that the eastern half of the campus is currently under construction, with a single-building replacement due to be completed by the end of 2024.
+But it would be a shame if you only visited the Instagram-friendly installation; step inside and you’ll find LACMA’s collections boast modernist masterpieces, large-scale contemporary works and consistently terrific special exhibitions.
+Just note that the eastern half of the campus is currently under construction; the David Geffen Galleries are scheduled to open to the public in April 2026.

 • Attractions